opencontainers/runtime-spec/config.md

         Entries in the array contain the following properties:
         * **`path`** (string, REQUIRED) with similar semantics to [IEEE Std 1003.1-2008 `execv`'s *path*][ieee-1003.1-2008-functions-exec].
             This specification extends the IEEE standard in that **`path`** MUST be absolute.
+            Runtimes MUST resolve this value in the [runtime namespace](glossary.md#runtime-namespace).
         * **`args`** (array of strings, OPTIONAL) with the same semantics as [IEEE Std 1003.1-2008 `execv`'s *argv*][ieee-1003.1-2008-functions-exec].
         * **`env`** (array of strings, OPTIONAL) with the same semantics as [IEEE Std 1003.1-2008's `environ`][ieee-1003.1-2008-xbd-c8.1].
         * **`timeout`** (int, OPTIONAL) is the number of seconds before aborting the hook.